sushant91265/candidate/readme.txt

 * An explanation of your definition of fairness execution
 - Each customer should get around the same amount of execution time.
-- We are achieving this by summing up the duration of Jobs for each customerId and then sorting jobs based on the sum
+- We are achieving this by summing up the duration of Jobs for each customerId and then sorting jobs based on the sum.